Rivermate logo

 Work Permits and Visas in Bulgaria: A Guide for Employers

 Bulgaria has become an attractive destination for international talent, thanks to its stable economy, low cost of living, and growing job opportunities.
 If your company is hiring or relocating professionals to Bulgaria—or if you’re an employee with a job offer in hand—it’s crucial to understand the work permit and visa process.
-This comprehensive guide covers everything employers and sponsored employees need to know, from types of visas and permits to application steps, compliance tips, and how an Employer of Record (EOR) can help streamline the process.
+This comprehensive guide covers everything employers and sponsored employees need to know, from types of visas and permits to application steps, compliance tips, and how an (EOR) can help streamline the process.

 Why Work Visa Compliance Matters for Employers in Bulgaria